Explorable Parity Automata: Expressivity of explorable automata

 Indeed, it is straightforward to verify that a run of $\C$ is $[0,2]$-accepting if and only if this is the case for one of the $k$ components of its input word.
 This means that $\C$ deterministically translate the union of $k$ $[0,2]$-conditions into one $[0,2]$-condition.

-Similarly to what was done in \Cref{lem:G2Ptime}, it now suffices to compose $\B$ with $\C$, i.e. having $\C$ read the ranks output by $\B$, and using the $[0,2]$ acceptance condition of $\C$.
-This yields a deterministic $[0,2]$-automaton recognizing $L$, represented in Figure \ref{fig:constr_02}.
+It now suffices to compose $\B$ with $\C$, i.e. having $\C$ read the ranks output by $\B$, and using the $[0,2]$ acceptance condition of $\C$.
+This yields a deterministic $[0,2]$-automaton with state space $Q_\B\times\Q_\C$, recognizing $L$. \end{proof}